 by Ruby Rynne

-Let’s open our layout again, with the background paper and plain photo in place.
+First let’s open our layout with the photo in place.

 Supplied: Sisterology Page Kit by Ruby Rynne, photo courtesy of Photoshop Creative.